commercialhaskell/stack/doc/build_command.md

 packages in the current directory or deeper, you can pass in `.`, e.g. `stack build .`.

+To get a list of the available targets in your project, use `stack ide targets`.

 ## Controlling what gets built

 Stack will automatically build the necessary